Calliope

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Calliope “Not Good Enough”.
 These are a few factors influencing its score:

-• It doesn't appear to use down, angora, fur, or exotic animal skin.
+• It doesn’t appear to use shearling, alpaca, mohair, down, angora, fur, and exotic skin.

 Based on all publicly available information we’ve reviewed, we rate Calliope “Not Good Enough” overall.